nivekcode/svg-to-ts/README.md

 - `svg-to-ts` optimizes your SVG icons under the hood
 - `svg-to-ts` automatically generates types and interfaces for your icons to improve typesafety
 - `svg-to-ts` was developed based on the experiences of providin an icon library for a large enterprise.
+- `svg-to-ts` offers the possibility to generate TSX files (react components).
 - offers three different conversion modes ('object', 'constants' and 'files')
 - each method is highly configurable to supports multiple use cases.